 What is Zwiebelkuchen?

 Growing up in Germany, one of my favorite things to do in the Fall was to wander into the nearby forest and look for hedgehogs.
-These adorable creatures eat fallen apples, and there were an abundance of apple trees near our neighborhood.
+These adorable woodland creatures eat fallen apples, which were always abundant near our neighborhood.
 That's why this savory onion and apple pie reminds me of Fall in Germany. 🙂

-- Refrigerated pie crust - you can use a homemade pie crust, or store bought.
+- Refrigerated pie crust - Homemade or store bought pie crust both work.

 - Onion - I recommend using a sweet onion or yellow onion for the best caramelized flavor and warm color.

-- Apple - I recommend using a tart variety like Granny Smith, Braeburn, or Empire for the best flavor compliment to the caramelized onions.
+- Apple - I like using a tart variety like Granny Smith, Braeburn, or Empire.

 Below are the general steps to make this recipe.
 For the full step-by-step instructions and ingredient measurements, scroll down to the recipe card at the bottom of this post.